-[Section VII.]
-(Section VII, P. L.) And be it further enacted by the authority aforesaid, That if any stock holder, after thirty days notice in the public papers printed in Lancaster and Harrisburg as aforesaid, of the time and place appointed for the payment of any proportion or dividend of the said capital stock, in order to carry on the work, shall neglect to pay such proportion at the place appointed for the space of sixty days after the time so appointed, every such stockholder, or his assignee, shall, in addition to the dividend so called for, pay after the rate of five per centum per month for every delay of such payment, and if the same, and the said additional penalty, shall remain unpaid for such space of time as that the accumulated penalties shall become equal to the sums before paid in part, and on account of such share, the same shall be forfeited to the said company, and may and shall be sold by them to any other person or persons willing to purchase for such price as can be obtained therefor.
+Section VII.
+(Section VII, P. L.) And be it further enacted by the authority aforesaid.
+That if any stockholder, after thirty days notice in the public papers printed at Lancaster and Harrisburg as aforesaid, of the time and place appointed for the payment of any proportion or dividend of the said capital stock, in order to carry on the work, shall neglect to pay such proportion at the place appointed, for the space of sixty days after the time so appointed, every such stockholder or his assignee, shall, in addition to the dividend so called for, pay after the rate of five per centum per month for every delay of such payment; and if the same and the said additional penalty shall remain unpaid for such space of time as that the accumulated penalties shall become equal to the sums before paid in part and on account of such share, the same shall be forfeited to the said company and may and shall be sold by them to any other person or persons willing to purchase for such price as can be obtained therefor.

-[Section VIII.]
-(Section VIII, P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful to and for the said president and managers, their super intendents, surveyors, engineers, artists and chain-bearers to enter into and upon all and every the lands, tenements and enclosures, in, through and over which the said intended turnpike road may be thought proper to pass, and to examine the ground most proper for the purpose, and the quarries and beds of stone and gravel, and other materials that will be necessary in making and constructing the said road, and to survey, lay down, ascertain, mark, and fix such route or track for the same, as in the best of their judgment and skill, will combine shortness of distance with the most practicable ground from the borough of

-Lancaster to Elizabethtown, from thence to Middletown, and from thence to Harrisburg aforesaid.
+Section VIII.
+(Section VIII, P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful to and for the said president and managers, their superintendents, surveyors, engineers, artists and chain-bearers, to enter into and upon all and every the lands, tenements and inclosures, in, through, and over which the said intended turnpike road may be thought proper to pass, and to examine the ground most proper for the purpose, and the quarries and beds of stone and gravel, and other materials in the vicinity that will be necessary in making and constructing the said road, and to survey, lay down, ascertain, mark and fix such route or track for the same, as in the best of their judgment and skill will combine shortness of distance with the most practicable ground from the borough of Lancaster to Elizabethtown, and from thence to Middletown aforesaid through the main street, to John Croll's spring at the west end thereof.

-(Section IX, P. L.) And be it further en-[Section IX.] acted by the authority aforesaid, That it shall and may be lawful for the said president and managers, by and with their superintendents, engineers, artists, workmen and laborers, with their tools and instruments, carts, wagons, wains and other carriages, and beasts of draught, or burden, to enter upon the lands, in, over, contiguous, and near to which the route and track of the said intended road shall pass, first giving notice of their intention to the owners thereof, or their representatives, and doing as little damage thereto as possible, and repairing any breaches they may make in the enclosures thereof, and making amends for any damages that may be done to any improvements thereon. by appraisement to be made in the manner hereinafter directed, and upon a reasonable agreement, if they can agree, or, if they cannot agree, then upon an appraisement to be made upon oath or affirmation by three indifferent freeholders, or any two of them agreeing, to be mutually chosen, or, if the owners, upon due notice, shall neglect or refuse to join in the choice, then to be appointed by any justice of the peace of the county not interested on either side, and tender of the appraised value, to dig, take and carry away any stone, gravel, sand, or earth, there being most conveniently situated, for making or repairing the said road.
+Section IX.
+(Section IX, P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful for the said president and managers, by and with their superintendents, engineers, artists, workmen and laborers, with thier tools and instruments, carts, wagons, wains and other carriages, and beasts of draught or burden, to enter upon the lands, in, over, contiguous and near to which the route and track of the said intended road shall pass, first giving notice of their intention to the owner or owners thereof, or their representatives, and doing as little damage thereto as possible, and repairing any breaches they may make in the enclosures thereof, and making amends for any damages that may be done to any improvements thereon, by appraisement to be made in the manner hereinafter directed, and upon a reasonable agreement if they can agree, or if they cannot agree, then upon an appraisement to be made upon oath or affirmation by three disinterested freeholders, or any two of them agreeing, to be mutually chosen, or if the owners, upon due notice, shall neglect or refuse to join in the choice then to be appointed by any justice of the peace of the county not interested on either side, and on tender of the appraised value, to dig, take and carry away any stone, gravel, sand or earth being most conveniently situated for making or repairing the said road.